Skip to primary navigation Skip to content Skip to footer

 Our Favorite Portuguese Sausages and Cured Meats

-Preserving meat has been a culinary tradition in Portugal for centuries.
-Before the advent of modern refrigeration, Portuguese families found ingenious ways to ensure their meat would last longer.
-This led to the creation of a diverse array of sausages and cured meats that are cherished to this day.
+Preserving meat is an age-old tradition in Portugal, deeply embedded in the country’s culinary history.
+Before modern refrigeration became commonplace, Portuguese families relied on time-tested methods to keep their meats fresh and flavorful.
+This led to the development of a diverse array of sausages and cured meats that remain beloved to this day.

 Read more: Best Things to Eat in Portugal?